-Diamcor Mining Inc. ("Diamcor" or the "Company") is a junior mining and exploration company incorporated in the Province of British Columbia under the Business Corporations Act (BC).
-The Company has a proven history of supplying rough diamonds to the world market and its principal focus is the identification, acquisition, exploration, evaluation, operation, and development of unique diamond-based resource properties.
-The Company established a long-term strategic alliance and secured financing from world famous luxury retailer Tiffany & Co. and is currently developing the Krone-Endora at Venetia project which it acquired from De Beers.
-Upon successfully acquiring the project, the Company secured a 30-year mining right for an initial target area (657.71 hectares of the project's total 5,888-hectare area), and the required Water Use License.
-The Company then significantly advanced the Krone-Endora at Venetia project through the development of extensive infrastructure including the construction of ~60 km of roads, the procurement and development of two large deposit specific processing plants, the installation of ~20km of underground water pipelines and a 13km independent power line, backup power systems, and worker housing.
-Early in 2020, the Company completed the acquisition of a Caterpillar heavy equipment compliment for the project and continues to advance various other infrastructure items aimed at supporting the further development of the project for both the near and long-term.
-The collective advancement of all items over a period of years at the project provides the Company with the potential to establish a low-cost surface mining operation.
-The project's deposits, and their association and origins from the adjacent world famous Venetia deposit, provide the Company with the potential to establish a source of rough diamond supplies consisting of a relatively high percentage of gem and near gem quality with the added benefit of large diamond recovery potential (largest individual rough diamond recovered to date from trial mining exercises - 91.7 carats).
-The Company's long-term strategy is to continue to grow its position as a producer and supplier of quality rough diamonds to reputable diamond purchasing entities serving the global diamond market.
+Diamcor Mining Inc. ("Diamcor" or the "Company") is a junior diamond mining company currently advancing the development of its Krone-Endora at Venetia project.
+The Company has a proven history of supplying rough diamonds to the world market and is focused on the development of production capable diamondbased resource properties.
+The Company has a long-term strategic alliance and has received financing from world famous luxury retailer Tiffany & Co. to support the advancement and development of the Krone-Endora at Venetia project which is co-located and directly adjacent to De Beers Venetia Diamond Mine.
+The Company was selected by De Beers in a competitive process to acquire the Krone-Endora Project, and has advanced it from a prospecting right, installed significant infrastructure, secured the required Water Use License, and secured a 30-year mining right for an initial target area (657.71 hectares of the Project's total 5,888-hectare area).
+The advancements to date include the construction of ~60 km of roads, the procurement, development, and commissioning of two large deposit specific processing plants, the installation of ~20km of underground water pipelines, the installation of a 13km independent power line to the Project, backup power systems, worker housing, and the acquisition of an extensive heavy equipment compliment from Caterpillar for the Project.
+The Company has completed extensive trial-mining in the initial area of 657.71 hectares and recovered over 201,000 carats of rough diamonds generating over USD \$38,700,000 in revenues.
+These collective advancements provide the Company with the potential to establish a low-cost surface mining operation, and the near-term ability to further expand operations into the greater areas of the Project for the long-term.
+The Project's deposits have been identified by De Beers as being the result of a rare direct shift and the subsequent erosion of an estimated 1,000 vertical meters of material from the adjacent world-famous De Beers Venetia Diamond Mine.
+Given the rough diamonds displaced are known to originate from Venetia, it also provides the Company with the potential to establish a source of rough diamond supplies consisting of a relatively high percentage of gem and near gem quality with the added benefit of large diamond recovery potential (largest individual rough diamond recovered to date from trial mining exercises is 91.7 carats).
+The Company's near-term strategy is to continue to advance the development of the Krone-Endora Project, expand operations into the greater areas of the Project, and increase its position as a producer and supplier of quality rough diamonds to reputable diamond purchasing entities serving the global diamond market.